 CNPR Pharmaceutical Sales Training FAQ's

-A: The CNPR Pharmaceutical Sales Training Program provides an entry level applicant a thorough overview of the pharmaceutical industry and necessary information they should know when interviewing with a Pharmaceutical Sales Manager or pharmaceutical recruiter.
-We present the information in a manner that is easy to understand and does not overwhelm the applicnant with unnecesary details.
+The CNPR Pharmaceutical Sales Training Program provides an entry level applicant a thorough overview of the pharmaceutical industry and necessary information they should know when interviewing with a Pharmaceutical Sales Manager or pharmaceutical recruiter.
+We present the information in a manner that is easy to understand and does not overwhelm the applicant with unnecessary details.

-A: Too many times applicants pursue Big Pharma jobs with large pharmaceuticla companies such as Merck, Pfizer, J & J, etc. and they ignore the medium or smaller companies such as inVentiv Pharmaceutical, PDI Pharma, Tap Pharmaceuticals to name a few.
-Do not limit your hiring potential by just focusing on larger pharamceutical companies.
+Too many times applicants pursue Big Pharma jobs with large pharmaceutical companies such as Merck, Pfizer, J & J, etc. and they ignore the medium or smaller companies such as inVentiv Pharmaceutical, PDI Pharma, Tap Pharmaceuticals to name a few.
+Do not limit your hiring potential by just focusing on larger pharmaceutical companies.

-A: The National Association of Pharmaceutical Sales Representatives online Career Center lists pharmaceutical companies of all sizes and their contact information.
+The National Association of Pharmaceutical Sales Representativesonline Career Center lists pharmaceutical companies of all sizes and their contact information.
 The applicant can research and contact potential employers.